programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	let piecescale = ratio;

 ```

-and within the init function, after:
+Then we will add the galleries and map, so within the init function, after:

 ```
 // add models